W-9, Regranting Policy and Procedure

 Funds can only be re-granted to your team for costs directly associated with the FIRST Robotics Competition.
-The funds should not be used for FIRST cannot disburse funds directly to the Team’s or School’s vendors/providers due to the IRS Form W-9 needs and the potential volume.
+FIRST cannot disburse funds directly to the Team’s or School’s vendors/providers due to the IRS Form W-9 needs and the potential volume.

 *Should the Grantor request a follow-up report on the exact use of the re-granted funds, it is the responsibility of the Grantee (School) to maintain adequate records in order to provide an accurate accounting.

 Some sponsors award grants to FIRST on behalf of a specific team.
 When the grant funding provided for the team is to be used during the competition season for expenses, FIRST requires these funds to be requested from the teams and sent to a school or a sponsor who is handling their finances.
 In order for FIRST to send funds we must have the following: